What is Fund Management?

 #3 – Diversification

-Going hand in hand with the aspect of asset allocation, fund manager has to consider the degree of diversification which is applicable to a client in accordance with their risk appetite.
+Going hand in hand with asset allocationAsset AllocationAsset Allocation is the process of investing your money in various asset classes such as debt, equity, mutual funds, and real estate, depending on your return expectations and risk tolerance.
+This makes it easier to achieve your long-term financial goals., the fund manager must consider the degree of diversification, which applies to a client under their risk appetite.
 Accordingly, a list of planned holding will have to be constructed deciding what percentage of the fund should be invested in a particular stock or bond.
-Effective diversification requires the management of the correlation between the asset and liability return, internal issues pertaining to the portfolio and cross-correlation between the returns.
+Adequate diversification requires the management of the correlation between the asset and liability return, internal issues about the portfolio, and cross-correlation between the returns.

 What are Fund Management Styles?